woe1errr/IoT-Final-Project-Smart-Lock-System/04_Networking_Protocol/Protocol_Design_And_Data_Management.md

 The figure below is an example of the MQTT node configuration on Node-RED.
 ![MQTT_Node_Example](https://github.com/user-attachments/assets/5fad8d42-c026-4215-85e7-9733785c763c)

-_Figure: MQTT In Node-RED Node Example_
+_Figure 2: MQTT In Node-RED Node Example_